Benefits of Vitamin B2 (Riboflavin)

 - Riboflavin also contributes to the healthy functioning of the immune system.
 It supports and strengthens the immune system by reinforcing the body’s reserve of antibodies.
 Antibodies are cells which protect our bodies against infection and disease.

 - Vitamin B2 also contributes to skin health.
 It helps to stimulate the production of mucus in the skin.
 This may help the body to clear up rosacea.
-It also helps to protect against and heal various skin problems, including dermatitis and eczema.
+It also helps to protect against and heal various skin problems, including dermatitis, psoriasis and eczema.

 - Riboflavin is also critical for maintaining healthy eyes and vision.
 It can also help to prevent cataracts.